 For the typical network domain, certutil will be your best option to identify a number of possible root causes.
 There are many options available in the certutil utility tool, and two are covered here.

 Export your public key and certificate for PIV Authentication to a .cer file (mypiv_auth.cer), and run the following command in a command line from workstation(s) and domain controller(s):

 The text file output will include a full check against all options for CRLs, OCSP, intermediate certificates to verify a trust chain, and the root (COMMON).
 Review all items and ensure at least one successful verification message is included for each check.
 You may see errors for the LDAP verifications and these can be ignored if a CRL or OCSP check is successful.

 Time is important

 When reviewing the verification messages, you should pay careful attention to the time.
-For example, if a CRL file is not downloaded in under 15 seconds then it is very likely you will encounter network authentication errors and will need to perform some tuning.
+For example, if a CRL file is not downloaded in under 15 seconds, it is very likely that you will encounter network authentication errors and will need to perform some tuning.

 There is also a graphical user interface to help perform these verification checks.

 The graphical user interface allows you to check OCSP, CRL, and AIA (intermediate certificate retrievals).